vorSherer/code-201-prework/prework/windows/1_terminal.md

 Setup for Windows
 -----------------

-This guide will help you setup a software development environment on [Windows 7](http://windows.microsoft.com/en-us/windows/home) and above.
+This guide will help you setup a software development environment on <a href="http://windows.microsoft.com/en-us/windows/products" target="_blank">Windows 7</a> and above.
 By the end, your computer will be configured with the same state-of-the-art tools used by professional software developers.

 This guide is mostly compatible with older versions of Windows.
 So follow along as best you can while Googling any problems you come across.